Vajram-And-RaviVajram-And-Ravi

 About International Maritime Organisation (IMO):

-• IMO is a specialized agency of the United Nations which is responsible for measures to improve the safety and security of international shipping and to prevent pollution from ships.
+• It is a United Nations (UN) specialized agency with responsibility for the safety and security of shipping and the prevention of marine and atmospheric pollution by ships.

-• Membership: It currently has 174 Member States.
+• It currently has 174 member states.

 • Structure:

-• Assembly: It is the highest Governing Body of the IMO.
+• Assembly: It is the highest governing body of the IMO.
 It consists of all Member States, and it meets once every two years in regular sessions.
-The Assembly is responsible for approving the work program, voting the budget and electing the Council.
+The Assembly is responsible for approving the work program, voting the budget, and electing the Council.

 • Council: It is the Executive Organ of the IMO and is responsible, under the Assembly, for supervising the work of the Organization.